 Annapurna Community Trek is one of the exemplary trekking trails of Nepal promoting Eco-tourism as well as inclusive community development.
-Annapurna Community Trek was initiated and encouraged by Dr. Mahabir Pun, a local villager, activist, social entrepreneur.
+Annapurna Community Trek was initiated and encouraged by Dr. Mahabir Pun, a local villager, activist, and social entrepreneur.

 Annapurna Community Trek traverses trekkers through the elegant nature and its tranquility along with the beautiful blend of culture, eco-tourism concept, and information technology in rural areas.
 Trekkers can enjoy the Himalayas, terrace farmland, rhododendron forest, village lifestyle, ethnic group culture, and tradition as well as the local effort to incorporate information technology in education, health, and community development.
-Annapurna Community Trek leads you to the villages cooperating together to have sustainable development of the community by balancing modern technology and preservation of nature.
+Annapurna Community Trek leads you to the villages cooperating together to have sustainable development of the community by balancing modern technology and the preservation of nature.

 Story of Annapurna Community Trek

 Annapurna Community Trek was initiated by Dr. Mahabir Pun.
-Dr. Mahabhir Pun has won the Ramon Magsaysay Award in 2007 for Community Leadership and highly dedicated to developing information communication technology in rural areas of Nepal.
+Dr. Mahabhir Pun won the Ramon Magsaysay Award in 2007 for Community Leadership and is highly dedicated to developing information communication technology in rural areas of Nepal.

 Mahabir Pun is the habitat of Nagi village which comes along the Annapurna Community Trek.
 He faced a hard time getting the right information to pursue his education and saw the struggles of rural life in Nepal.
 Eventually, he managed to pursue higher education in the USA and returned to his village to overcome such a hard time and struggle for the coming generation.
 He exclusively made information technology accessible in villages and encourage the community to utilize it in education, farming, healthcare, and information.